lmsdss/IPO/README.md

 Follow [DATASETS.md](DATASETS.md) to install the datasets.

 ## How to Run
-To start training the model, you can run the following script: bash scripts/IPO/train.sh
+To start training the model, you can run the following script:
+bash scripts/IPO/train.sh

+To test the model, you can run the following script:
+bash scripts/IPO/test.sh

+To generate image descriptions using MiniCPM-V-2.0, run the following script:
+python generate_descriptions.py

 ## Acknowledgements